Denmark’s Lucas Bjerregaard has 2019 PGA’s only hole-in-one

 It was the 42nd hole-in-one in the PGA Championship since 1970 and the only one this year.

 Glover wasn’t about to let Bjerregaard grab all the attention.
-He holed out from the bunker from 50 feet for a birdie, climbing out of the bunker with a wide smile on his face.
+He holed out from the bunker from 50 feet for a birdie, climbing out of the sand with a wide smile on his face.

 BIG MOVER